Some of the links on this site are affiliate links.

-- On this land, he grows everything from wheat to corn to fresh vegetables.
+- He grows everything from wheat to corn to fresh vegetables on this land.

-- The Lawrence Group’s agriculture department includes 15,000 acres, from California to Florida, and a variety of other locations, particularly in the southern Delta where crops flourish.
-They continue to buy farmland each year.
+- The Lawrence Group’s agriculture department includes 15,000 acres, from California to Florida, and a variety of other locations, particularly in the southern Delta, where crops flourish.
+In addition, they continue to buy farmland each year.

 - This group owns 82,500 farmland acres in western Idaho and eastern Washington.